 1.2.
 When grand juries are used in federal courts

-In contrast to California, where most criminal charges do not originate in the indictment process—the majority of federal felony charges are brought after an indictment
+In contrast to California, where most criminal charges do not originate in the indictment process—the majority of federal felony charges are brought after an indictment.

 1.3.
 What grand juries do

 Unlike the juries in criminal or civil trials, which serve only for that one trial, grand juries are often formed to sit for a period of time rather than a particular matter.
-During this period of time, they may hear a number of indictment cases.24
+During this period of time, they may hear a number of indictment cases.18

-2. What is the California Indictment Process?
+2. What is the California indictment process?

 2.1.
 Selection process